 And you’re probably wondering “Steve if I don’t consume carbs, which becomes sugar, which my muscles store as glycogen…am I gonna run out of glycogen and my strength training might suffer?”
 Good question.
 Maybe.

 “Does eating in a Keto way alter your body’s reliance on glycogen stores in the muscles?
 Does it change how much glycogen your muscles use or how quickly these stores are replenished?”
 Maybe.
 We’re still learning.

 I did find multiple studies in which strength training was either not impacted or positively impacted by a Keto Diet:

 - A 2012 study put 8 male gymnasts on a 30 day Keto Diet – they lost more fat mass and increased lean body mass while.
 Suggesting Keto can help with body composition, which is probably why you are strength training to begin with.

 - A 2016 study looking at CrossFit programming showed no significant difference in muscle mass or performance between a Keto group and a control group.

 - A 2017 study worked with 25 strength training men – both groups gained muscle mass, while the Keto group lost more fat.

-Now, this isn’t law, and your results may vary.
-What this simply means is that there have been studies done that show one can do resistance training or Crossfit while eating Keto and not lose gains or muscle mass.
+Now, this isn’t law, more studies are being done as we speak, and your results may vary.
+What this simply means is that there have been studies done that show one can do resistance training or CrossFit while eating Keto and not lose gains or muscle mass.
 Other studies show the opposite.
 Which means…